kentlouisetonino/knowledge-c-language/01-sololearn-introduction-to-C/02-conditional-and-loops/06-for-loop.md

 > - Loops can also be nested.
 For each iteration of the outer loop the inner
     loop repeats its entire cycle.

+> - A `break` in an inner loop exits that loop and execution continues with
+    the outer loop.

+> - A `continue` statement works similarly in nested loops.